 See the Results - Keep the Box!
 Simple.
-We have so many professionals requesting to trial Five Minute Boxes.
+We have so many professionals requesting a free trial of Five Minute Boxes.
 They've heard about the success thousands of schools experience from these early interventions for English and Maths.
 "We just need to convince the...

 After the creator of The Five Minute Box and The Number Box, Jane Kendall, retired in 2015, we have been searching for expert trainers with the knowledge, enthusiasm and experience to be able to offer the high quality CPD that schools had come to expect from us.
 We...

 The Living Wage Foundation is pleased to announce that Five Minute Box UK Ltd, has today accredited as a Living Wage employer.
 The Living Wage commitment will see everyone working at Five Minute Box UK Ltd, regardless of whether they are permanent employees or...